China keeps medium-term policy rate unchanged for fifth straight month

-SHANGHAI, June 15 (Reuters) - China's central bank rolled over maturing medium-term policy loans on Wednesday, while keeping interest rates unchanged for a fifth straight month, matching market expectations.
+SHANGHAI, June 15 (Reuters) - China's central bank kept its medium-term policy rate unchanged for the fifth straight month, as expected, on Wednesday, with analysts saying the U.S. Federal Reserve's aggressive rate increases were forcing Beijing's hand.

+While Beijing has pledged to ramp up stimulus measures to underpin the broad economy hurt by COVID-19 shocks, it is wary of a growing divergence in monetary policy between China and other major economies triggering a depreciation of the yuan and capital outflows.

 The People's Bank of China (PBOC) said it was keeping the rate on 200 billion yuan ($29.68 billion) worth of one-year medium-term lending facility (MLF) loans CNMLF1YRRP=PBOC to some financial institutions unchanged at 2.85% from the previous operation.

+The PBOC said the cash injection was to "keep banking system liquidity reasonably ample," according to an online statement.

-Thirty of 31 poll respondents had forecast no change in the interest rate on the one-year MLF rate, noting a more hawkish monetary tightening by the U.S. Federal Reserve could limit Beijing's scope for policy manoeuvers.
+Thirty of 31 poll respondents had forecast no change in the interest rate on the one-year MLF rate, according to the latest Reuters poll.

-The operation effectively renewed the same amount of such loans due on the same day.
+"The PBOC was maintaining the status quo with regard to a more aggressive Fed tightening," said Xing Zhaopeng, senior China strategist at ANZ.

+But Xing expects the central bank to resume monetary easing by cutting banks' reserve requirement ratio by 50 basis points in the third quarter of this year.

 ($1 = 6.7395 Chinese yuan)